 Kaikoura is famous for its marine life and you’ll most certainly be able to see some on this awesome walk around the Kaikoura Peninsula.
-Starting from Point Kean the track climbs a little for great ocean views as well as the stunning back drop of the seaward Kaikoura ranges.
-There’s a good chance you’ll see some native New Zealand fur seals near the track, just remember they are a protected species and potentially dangerous if you get a little too close so best to stay at least 20m away but it’s great to see them lounging on the rocks soaking up some sun.
-If you look out to the water you may get lucky and see the dorsal fins of the dusky dolphins that frequent the waters around Kaikoura or look to the sky as sea birds fly nearby.
-The walk finishes up in South Bay where the bus picks you up for a short drive into camp.
+Starting from Point Kean the track climbs a little for great ocean views with the stunning back drop of the seaward Kaikoura ranges.
+There’s a good chance you’ll see some native New Zealand fur seals near the track.
+Just remember they are a protected species and potentially dangerous, if you get a little too close.
+So, best to stay at least 20m away.
+But it’s great to see them lounging on the rocks soaking up some sun.
+If you look out to the water you may get lucky and see the dorsal fins of the dusky dolphins that frequent the waters around Kaikoura.
+Looking to the sky will reward you with views of sea birds flying nearby.
+The walk finishes up in South Bay.

 3km Gravel Path Easy

 The Peel Forest Reserve sits on the border between the Canterbury Plains and the Southern Alps.
 It offers a chance to see some of New Zealand’s ancient podocarp forest, home to mighty Kahikatea (white pine), Totara and Matai (black pine) trees.
 Along the trails you’ll also hear and possible see a few native song birds such as the Fantail, Bellbird, Silvereye and Tomtit.
 This special place offers quiet hikes and dense native bush.
 It's the perfect spot for a relaxing morning or afternoon stroll before or after a picnic lunch.